head

 Gordon Taylor, England

-The first was known as knur and spell and was played by the more prosperous people who could afford the equipment.
-This consisted of a spring loaded device which when released threw a small round object into the air which was then struck with a stick.
-I believe from memory that distance seemed to be the main object but what the rules were I am not familiar.
+The first was known as knur and spell and played by the more prosperous people who could afford the equipment.
+It consisted of a spring-loaded device which, when released, threw a small round object into the air, which was then struck with a stick.
+I believe from memory that distance seemed to be the main object, but what the rules were, I am not familiar.

-The second was a poorer version of knur and spell which was known locally as nipsy and sometimes shinty.
-This was played without the expensive launcher but comprised a small hard piece of shaped wood with one end shaped into a rough point.
-The player tapped the pointed end which caused the mouse as it was called to flip up in the air from where it was then struck with a stout stick.
+The second was a poorer version of knur and spell, which was known locally as nipsy and sometimes shinty.
+This game was played without the expensive launcher but comprised a small hard piece of shaped wood with one end shaped into a rough point.
+The player tapped the pointed end, which caused the mouse as it was called to flip up in the air from where it was then struck with a stout stick.

 February 2009